MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 SvcFieldPriority is a number in the range 0-65535, SvcDomainName is a domain name, and SvcFieldValue is a set of key=value pairs present for the ServiceForm.
+Each key SHALL appear at most once in a SvcFieldValue.
 The SvcFieldValue is empty for the AliasForm.

-The algorithm for resolving SVCB records and associated address records is specified in {{client-behavior}}.

-## Parameter specification via ServiceFieldValue {#svcfieldvalue}
+### Presentation format for SvcFieldValue key=value pairs {#svcfieldvalue}

-In ServiceForm, the SvcFieldValue contains key=value pairs.
+In ServiceForm, the SvcFieldValue consists of zero or more elements separated by whitespace.
+Each element represents a key=value pair.

 Keys are IANA-registered SvcParamKeys ({{svcparamregistry}}) with both a case-insensitive string representation and a numeric representation in the range 0-65535.